spinnaker/spinnaker/docs/design.md

 - c) Halyard should enable a user to configure multiple instances of Spinnaker all from the same machine.

+- d) It should be easy to extend Halyard to accept new config options.

 To achieve these goals, Halyard will take a two-step approach to generating Spinnaker configuration:

 - a) Receive a number of user commands (add an account, add a trigger, etc...) and store the resulting output in the `~/.hal/config` file.

 - b) Reading configuration from `~/.hal/config` and from the specified HVN, write out all Spinnaker configuration to `~/.spinnaker` (the default configuration directory).

 Before exploring the semantics of the individual Halyard commands, let's look